Liang Jun (tractor driver): Early life

 Liang was born in 1930 in Mingshui County, Heilongjiang; her family were peasants and so gave her to a nearby landlord to be a child bride when she was twelve.
 When Liang was 15, the province was liberated during World War II.
-As the Communist Party of China came into power, Liang was allowed to go to school.
+As the Chinese Communist Party (CCP) came into power, Liang was allowed to go to school.
 Tina Mai Chen, a specialist in Chinese history, interviewed Liang in 1996; Chen says that "She took on the idea of getting an education, of also challenging the ideas of her fellow male students and other teachers to show that women could do the work".
 In 1947, Liang began a work-study program at Mengya teaching school in Dedu County.
 Here she read books on workers ethics and powerful women, and saw Soviet films (including Heroine, about a Soviet woman who takes on a Nazi army) and exhibitions that depicted female tractor drivers.
 She chose this occupation, going into further education at a specialist tractor driving school.
 In 1948, the province began a tractor driving course, and Mengya was given three places for their students; Liang signed up, not knowing she was the only female until it began.
 The course had 70 students in total.